Cognitive Analytic Therapy Supervision Masterclass

-This workshop is for experienced CAT supervisors who have completed the Introductory CAT Supervisor training.
+This masterclass is for experienced CAT supervisors who have completed the Introductory CAT Supervisor training (not on offer in 2019).
 The aim of this masterclass is to explore ways to effectively manage and respond to challenges in CAT supervision.
-We will be focusing on a range of situations that supervisors can find challenging.
-Some of these arise because of the group context in which CAT supervision often occurs, such as different learning styles and learning needs amongst supervisees.
+We will be focusing on a range of situations that supervisors can find challenging, such as different learning styles and learning needs amongst supervisees.
+Some of these challenges arise because of the group context in which CAT supervision often occurs.
 Other challenges explored will include those inherent in the role of supervisor, such as the balancing of gatekeeper, supportive and teaching roles; and how to provide feedback in helpful ways.

 We encourage participants to think about real-world examples that can be used for discussion and practice.